emcdona1/field_classification/README.md

 # Folder Descriptions

+### adiantum_blechnum

+This was a side branch of the project where we trained the model in this folder to distinguish between two genera that from the human eye already look pretty different.
+The purpose was to see if our model architecture was even fit for something of this task, and considering this reached 97% accuracy, we think distinguishing between Lycopodium and Selaginella should reach something similar as well.
+The images this was trained on can be found [here](https://drive.google.com/drive/folders/1Wa58rPV6Z5cbFlN2_Ld9r-8S4OZxiv8l?usp=sharing).

 ### archive

 This folder holds the files to build a model using the data from images stored in pickle files.
 As of August 27, 2019, it is an older model and would have to be updated to match **build_model_k_fold_cv.py** if you would like to use it.
 This folder contains 3 files: